Rolling tachyons for separated brane-antibrane systems: Computation of beta-functions

+If we consider instead the time-reversal-symmetric tachyon profile ('full S-brane') as in the case of the non-BPS brane:

+the beta-function~(\ref{generalbetadistance}) indicates a RG running of the distance coupling, unless $r=0$.
 This result has far-reaching consequences.
 Unlike the case of coincident brane-antibrane or of a non-BPS brane, the effective action of the brane-antibrane system at finite distance should be such that, while the 'half S-brane' rolling tachyon is allowed as a solution of its equations of motion, the 'full S-brane' should not.

-\subsection{Tachyon couplings at quadratic order}
+\subsubsection{Tachyon couplings at quadratic order}

-We now compute the beta-functions for the tachyon couplings $\lambda^\pm$ at order $\lambda^+ \lambda^-$, for the 'half S-brane' profile.\footnote{Let us remark in passing that, by shifting the zero-mode of the time-like field $X_0\to X_0 + \alpha$, there is a common rescaling of the couplings $\lambda^\pm \to \lambda^\pm e^{\omega \alpha}$.
+We now compute the beta-functions for the tachyon couplings $\lambda^\pm$ at order $\lambda^+ \lambda^-$ for the 'half S-brane' profile.\footnote{Let us remark in passing that, by shifting the zero-mode of the time-like field $X_0\to X_0 + \alpha$, there is a common rescaling of the couplings $\lambda^\pm \to \lambda^\pm e^{\omega \alpha}$.
 This is a common feature of Liouville-like theories.
 For this reason, the perturbative expansion in $\lambda^\pm$ does strictly make sense only in the Euclidean theory obtained by $X_0 \to i X_\textsc{e}$.}

 The boundary OPEs to consider at quadratic order are the distance-tachyon OPE

 and the tachyon-tachyon OPE

 both for $x_1 > x_2$.
 The ellipsis stands for less singular terms.